Architecture students reviewing drawings with faculty member

 Public service awards at the University of Virginia recognize faculty for outstanding community-engaged scholarship undertaken with students.
 Nominations may be made for teaching, creative activity, outreach, and other forms of community-engaged scholarship that contribute to the wellbeing of communities and to the advancement of the University's mission of public service.
 Exceptional candidates are identified through a nomination process and selected by a committee of faculty, staff, and community members.
 Faculty, students, and staff may nominate any salaried member of the faculty; faculty wage employees are not eligible.
 Questions about the awards process or dossier materials should be addressed to Ellen Blackmon.

-Completed nomination packets are due by 5:00 p.m. on February 12, 2024.
+Completed nomination packets are due by 5:00 p.m.
+On January 13, 2025.

 Awards